gzunino/tishadow-eclipse-plugin/README.md

 	    allows to run any of the existing TiShadow Tests run configurations at any time.

 2014-07-10: A TiShadow help file was added to the help contents.

+2014-07-11: A Bug in which CPU usage increased considerably when running tests was fixed.
+Error messages
+	    were corrected.